 Next Annual General Meeting of Save Open Spaces Frome Ltd.

-Date to be announced: January 2019 in Frome Town Hall.
+Projected date: 29th October 2019 in Frome Town Hall.

 Would as many as possible please attend as a quorum of shareholders is required to vote on issues and decisions.

 15 May 2019Calves also with us

 36(?) small calves at with us at present.